Xilinx/brevitas/docsrc/source/papers/mixquant.rst

 The bound above is deterministic and worst-case, so it is intentionally pessimistic.

-To reason about the typical (non-adversarial) behavior, Proposition 3.5 in the paper analyzes block Hadamard rotations under a mild sign-randomness model (activation signs modeled as i.i.d.
-Rademacher variables).
+To reason about the typical (non-adversarial) behavior, Proposition 3.5 in the paper analyzes block Hadamard rotations under a mild sign-randomness assumption, verified in Appendix D.4.
 Under this model, with probability at least :math:`1 - \varepsilon`,

 .. math::